jacksund/simmate/src/simmate/toolkit/README.md

 The Simmate Toolkit
 --------------------

-:warning: This module is highly experimental and it's use will change often.
-Therefore many of the classes are undocumented and untested at the moment.
+> :warning: Many classes in this module are highly experimental.
+We strongly recommend using [pymatgen](https://pymatgen.org/) and [ase](https://gitlab.com/ase/ase) for toolkit functionality until Simmate hits v1.0.0.
+For developers, this means many of the classes are undocumented and untested at the moment -- this facilitates our team trying different APIs/setups without spending a large amount of time reformating tests and rewriting guides.
+We include this experimental code on our main branch because higher-level functions (e.g. workflows) still rely on some of these features.
+Higher-level functions are well tested and documentated to account for changes in this module.

 The toolkit module is ment to be an extension of [pymatgen](https://pymatgen.org/) and [ase](https://gitlab.com/ase/ase).
 It includes low-level classes and functions -- such as the `Structure` class and analyses ran on it.
 This module is entirely in python and does not involve calling third-party DFT programs (see the `simmate.calculators` module for those).